 This week we have an interview with Robert Abela.
-He is a fellow Maltese, like myself and Jean, and also the founder of a great WordPress plugin, WP Security Audit Log.
+He is a fellow Maltese, like myself and Jean, and also the founder of a great WordPress plugin, WP Activity Log.

 Read on to learn about Robert’s journey and take inspiration from the lessons he has learnt over the years.